desmap/endgame-monorepo/README.md

 These are notes for myself and a basic monorepo template structure because it isn't trivial to setup a proper monorepo in 2020.

-IDK if this is the real endgame in monorepos (this was just a random name I `mkdir`'ed) but I just wanted a simple solution when using TS, React and Next with as few as possible dependencies, e.g. no yarn (future unknown), no pnpm (adoption risk but it's excellent), no lerna b/c sophisticated publishing of the monorepo isn't my top prio for now.
+IDK if this is the real endgame in monorepos (this was just a random name I `mkdir`'ed), I just wanted a simple solution when using TS, React and Next with as few as possible dependencies, e.g. no yarn (future unknown), no pnpm (adoption risk but it's excellent), no lerna b/c sophisticated publishing of the monorepo isn't my top prio for now.

 My requirements: